-While Vermont has not yet achieved Scale Targets, we have made marked improvements in Medicare Scale and All-Payer Scale since PY1.
+While Vermont has not yet achieved Scale Targets, we have made marked improvements in Medicare Scale and All-Payer Scale since PY1 for.
+Preliminary 2020 (PY3) data shows another large increase in attribution in the All-Payer category.
 The Agreement anticipates continued scale growth over the 5-year period.
 Allowing scale targets to gradually increase over the course of the APM allows time for providers to successfully change the way they deliver care.